 “To top it off, the free trip to Hawaii was hardly a trip at all.
-It required that you leave on a Tuesday and return on a Thursday, but you can’t stay longer than one week.
+The offer requires you to depart on a Tuesday and come back on a Thursday.
+Additionally, the stay cannot exceed one week.
 So, I guess they want you to fly there and fly back immediately?
 It’s a joke — except the joke is on us,” she says.

-Again, the time to find out about the limits on an offer like this is before signing on the dotted line.
+Once more, it’s important to discover the limits of such an offer before signing the contract.
 But Buchman already knows this.

 The Buchmans could have taken the $18,000 and booked a nice Hawaii vacation, followed by a trip to Paris, and had money left over to go shopping.
 But the Shell Vacations offer was simply too enticing to pass up.
 I can see their point.
 The membership allows them a certain number of days at a network of 24 resorts, which, I admit, looks like a great deal.

 At this point, the family has several options.
 More appeals could result in a supervisor giving the Buchmans enough points for their Paris vacation.
 I’ve seen that happen in similar cases.
-They could also dispute their credit card charges, although I’m willing to bet that their contract is airtight and the promises made during the sales presentation are in no way documented.
+They could dispute their credit card charges.
+However, it’s likely that their contract is airtight, and the promises from the sales presentation aren’t documented.

-Or I could get involved, contacting Shell Vacations to push it for a full refund.
+Or my advocacy team and I could get involved, contacting Shell Vacations to push it for a full refund.

-I recently spoke at length with someone who runs one of the largest vacation club operations in America, and he says every last customer interaction is recorded.
+I had a lengthy conversation with the operator of one of the largest vacation club operations in America.
+He mentioned that every customer interaction is recorded.
 “Customers lie,” he told me, adding that a “vast” number of his club customers were “totally satisfied.”

 And there’s the problem.
-We don’t yet have the Shell Vacations side of this story because I haven’t decided what to do with this case.
+We don’t have Shell Vacations’ side of the story yet.
+I haven’t decided what to do with this case.